lgw2/lgw2.github.io/_teaching/csci246-fall-2023/quizzes/quiz2.md

    type of order or equivalence relation, and if it is an equivalence relation, its equivalence classes.
 2. Fill in the missing parts of a proof by mathematical induction.
-3. Answer some drill-style questions.
-Many of these will in fact be questions from the drills.
+3. Answer some drill-style or short answer questions on probability.
-4. Answer some non-proof, homework style questions.
+3. Answer some drill-style or short answer questions on graphs.